 \subsection{Extracting the large-scale cosmic skeleton}

-With a similar method as for the small-scale streams, the large-scale (Mpc) cosmic skeleton was detected by projecting the full TNG50-1 DM particle distribution onto a regular grid of 150 pixels per side, yielding an intrinsic resolution scale of $35/150 = 0.23$ cMpc/h for these large-scale cosmic filaments.
+With a similar method as for the small-scale streams, the large-scale (megaparsec) cosmic skeleton was detected by projecting the full TNG50-1 DM particle distribution onto a regular grid of 150 pixels per side, yielding an intrinsic resolution scale of $35/150 = 0.23$ cMpc/h for these large-scale cosmic filaments.
 The persistence threshold was set after analysing the outputs obtained with different values of the \textit{cut} parameter.
-In the case of the LSS, a physical criterion to determine the robustness of the skeleton is that the DisPerSE CPmax points match with the positions of the most massive haloes, like those of groups and clusters of galaxies.
+For the large-scale structure, a physical criterion for determining the robustness of the skeleton is that the DisPerSE CPmax points match the positions of the most massive haloes, such as those of groups and clusters of galaxies.
 The results of this matching is presented in Appendix~\ref{Appendix:Disperse_cutLSS}, in which the choice running of DisPerSE with a persistence threshold of 6 is also justified.
 Figure~\ref{Fig:3d_LSS} shows the resulting cosmic filaments in the 3D box of the TNG50-1 simulation.
-We remind the reader that the identification of the large-scale cosmic skeleton in this work is done solely with the aim of classifying the galaxies into different cosmic environments, as will be shown in Sect.~\ref{Sect:envs_LSS}.
+We recall that the identification of the large-scale cosmic skeleton in this work is done solely with the aim of classifying the galaxies into different cosmic environments, as we show in Sect.~\ref{Sect:envs_LSS}.